MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 Example 5
 ---------

-To obtain details of the percentiles (lower estimate, point estimate, upper estimate), we can use the percentiles input for each Fitter.
+To obtain details of the quantiles (y-values from the CDF) which include the lower estimate, point estimate, and upper estimate, we can use the quantiles input for each Fitter.
 In this example, we will create some data and fit a Weibull_2P distribution.
-When percentiles are requested the results printed includes both the table of results and the table of percentiles.
-Setting percentiles as True will use a default list of percentiles (as shown in the first output).
-Alternatively we can specify the exact percentiles to use (as shown in the second output).
+When quantiles is specified the results printed includes both the table of results and the table of quantiles.
+Setting quantiles as True will use a default list of quantiles (as shown in the first output).
+Alternatively we can specify the exact quantiles to use (as shown in the second output).
 The use of the `crosshairs <https://reliability.readthedocs.io/en/latest/Crosshairs.html>`_ function is also shown which was used to annotate the plot manually.
-Note that the percentiles provided are the percentiles of the confidence intervals on time.
-Percentiles for the confidence intervals on reliability are not implemented, but can be accessed manually from the plots using the crosshairs function when confidence intervals on reliability have been plotted.
+Note that the quantiles provided are the quantiles of the confidence bounds on time.
+You can extract the confidence bounds on on reliability using the fitted distribution object as shown `here <https://reliability.readthedocs.io/en/latest/Working%20with%20fitted%20distributions.html>`_.

 .. code:: python